MLRichter/receptive_field_analysis_toolbox/README.md

 #### PyTorch

-The simplest way of importing model is by directly extracting the compute-graph of your model from the PyTorch model itself.
+The simplest way of importing a model is by directly extracting the compute-graph from the PyTorch-implementation of your model.
 Here is a simple example:

 ```python